-- Reduce stormwater pollution by sweeping and removing pollutants that will be carried to City stormwater systems during stormwater runoff or by nonstormwater runoff. - b) The sweeper is intended for removing materials that collect on pavements by use and the natural degradation of pavements, ie. materials that collect, drop from vehicles, and the natural erosion and breaking up of pavements.
+- Reduce stormwater pollution by sweeping and removing pollutants that will be carried to City stormwater systems during stormwater runoff or by non stormwater runoff. - b) The sweeper is intended for removing material that collect on pavements by use and the natural degradation of pavements, ie. material that collect, drop from vehicles and the natural erosion and breaking up of pavements.